-The Insider Guide to Oxford
+Insider Guide to Oxford

 (Tip: think in areas.
 Central Oxford for the spires; Jericho for student and boho cool; Cowley Road for grimy/trendy; and Summertown for a gentrified suburb.)

-For the quirky factor stay in the iconic ‘Shark House’ in Headington (see it to believe it!) via airbnb.
-Or for an inexpensive, authentic way to explore Oxford, stay in a college room.
+For the quirky factor stay in the iconic ‘Shark House’ in Headington (see it to believe it!), or for an inexpensive, authentic way to explore Oxford, stay in a college room.
 They’re not flash by any means but the likes of Christchurch, Magdalen, Trinity and Jesus colleges all take part, and you can feel part of the brainy gang for a while.

-If the buildings get to much, you’d be surprised how easy it is to find the country in the city.
+If the buildings get too much, you’d be surprised how easy it is to find bucolic scenes in the city.
 Christchurch Meadow behind the Christchurch College is a stunning area that takes you down to the river – take a picnic on a sunny day.
 But for an even better walk only the locals know, head to Port Meadow, 300 acres of grazing land bang in the city (and mentioned back in the Doomsday Book) where you can stop off for lunch at The Perch or a little further on The Trout or Jacobs Inn – all excellent pubs.
-I’ve done the walk here so you can see where you’re going!

 Where to start?!
 If we’re talking ‘tick off lists’ then we’d better start with punting.
-The easiest place to start is next to Magdalen Bridge and you can hire a punter if you’re worried about crashing (or like me, can’t be bothered to do it yourself).
-It’s not cheap but we’re not talking Venice prices here.
-From here you’re across the way from the Botanical Gardens, well worth a visit (there are often events put on for young kids).
-Every self-respecting tourist should do the Bodliean Library tour – choose the one where you get to see Sir Humphry’s library, it’s incredible.
-Pick off a couple of colleges to see – personally I think the most beautiful is Magdalen College, but St John’s, Christchurch, Trinity, Worcester and Balliol all give it a run for its money.
+The easiest place to start is next to Magdalen Bridge and you can hire a punter if you’re worried about crashing – it’s not cheap but we’re not talking Venice prices here.
+From here you’re across the way from the Botanical Gardens, which is well worth a visit.
+Every self-respecting tourist should also take a tour of the Bodliean Library – choose the one where you get to see Sir Humphry’s library, it’s incredible.
+Pick off a couple of colleges to see – the most beautiful is Magdalen College, but St John’s, Christchurch, Trinity, Worcester and Balliol all give it a run for its money.
 It’s also worth a look in at tiny St Edmund ‘Teddy’ Hall with its bijou front quad.
 And you wouldn’t be a real tourist without a bus tour, right?
 The open-topped bus is your best option on a sunny day – just hop on and off as you please.

 ON THE MOVE?